Other Topics on this Site: List of all US doctors who offer long office visits

 The graphs show subsidies people would receive from various proposals.
 The current Medicare subsidy is large, even at incomes well over $100,000.
 The government does not subsidize food or housing for people at those incomes.
 The highest income limit on Food Stamps is $15,000 for one person, $20,000 for two; in subsidized housing it is $55,000 for one, $63,000 for two (Honolulu).
 Housing tax benefits do go to higher incomes, but people still have to pay the basic cost themselves.
 Why does the government make such large direct payments for health insurance for people with incomes over $100,000?

 C. Bonus to ACO for Cutting Costs

-D. Changes in the Bonus (with comparison of new and old rewards)
+D. Changes in the Bonus (with comparison of rewards before and after 2015)

 E. Medicare Worries that ACOs Will Hurt Health

 F. Cancer Doctors Worry ACOs Will Hurt Health